Gas and fees

 High gas fees are due to the popularity of Ethereum.
 Performing any operation on Ethereum requires consuming gas, and gas space is limited per block.
-This includes calculations, storing or manipulating data, or transferring tokens, each consuming different amounts of "gas" units.
-As dapp functionality grows more complex, the number of operations a smart contract performs grows too, meaning each transaction takes up more space of a limited size block.
-If there's too much demand, users must offer a higher gas price to try and out-bid other users' transactions.
-A higher price can make it more likely that your transaction will get into the next block.
+Fees include calculations, storing or manipulating data, or transferring tokens, consuming different amounts of "gas" units.
+As dapp functionality grows more complex, the number of operations a smart contract performs also grows, meaning each transaction takes up more space of a limited size block.
+If there's too much demand, users must offer a higher tip amount to try and outbid other users' transactions.
+A higher tip can make it more likely that your transaction will get into the next block.

-With the new network upgrades of Ethereum 2.0 (also known as Eth2 or Serenity).
-This should ultimately address some of the gas fee issues, which will in turn enable the platform to process thousands of transactions per second and scale globally.
+The new network upgrades of Ethereum 2.0 (also known as Eth2 or Serenity) should ultimately address some of the gas fee issues, which will, in turn, enable the platform to process thousands of transactions per second and scale globally.

 Layer 2 scaling is a primary initiative to greatly improve gas costs, user experience and scalability.
 More on layer 2 scaling.

-If you are looking to reduce gas costs for your ETH you are able to set the price of your own gas fees and choose the priority level of your transaction.
-Miners will 'work on' and execute transactions that offer a higher gas price, as they get to keep the fees that you pay and will be less inclined to execute transactions with lower gas fees set.
-The gas price you set is how much you are willing to pay per unit of gas.
-However if you set the amount of gas too low you will not be able to send your ETH as you will run out of gas, you would then have to resubmit your transaction costing you more in gas fees.
-You can do this from some wallet providers when sending ETH.
+If you are looking to reduce gas costs for your ETH, you can set a tip to indicate the priority level of your transaction.
+Miners will 'work on' and execute transactions that offer a higher tip per gas, as they get to keep the tips that you pay and will be less inclined to execute transactions with lower tips set.

-If you want to monitor gas prices so you are able to send your ETH for less you can use many different tools such as:
+If you want to monitor gas prices, so you can send your ETH for less, you can use many different tools such as: